crystal-ball/componentry/docs/Architecture.md

   Stage-4 features.
 This version can be used to by consuming projects configured to create their own targeted compile configurations.

+  ## Bootstrap enhancements

+Componentry enhancements to Bootstrap include:

+- Using the `aria-hidden` attribute to handle showing/hiding elements instead of a class name.
+The `aria-hidden` attribute is used in all components for A++ accesibility, and instead of duplicating the aria status in a class name Componentry extends the Bs styles to trigger off the aria status.
+- Where possible floats have been replaced with flexbox rules.
+- Included `icon` class adds base styles for font icons using SVGs.
+- Tooltips and Popovers use a relative positioned container with absolute positioned children for DOM placement instead of fixed position.
+This removes necessity of calculating fixed top/left coordinates.
+- The content container for any element with active states uses a standard classname convention where a `<TYPE>-container` wraps a `<TYPE>-content` class.
+For dropdowns, this means the `.dropdown-menu` class is normalized to `dropdown-content`.

 <!-- Link -->

 [approach]: https://getbootstrap.com/docs/4.0/extend/approach/